 GED or High School Diploma

-The baseline educational level you'll need to become an aesthetician is a high school diploma or a GED (general equivalency degree.)
-You'll need one of these diplomas in order to get an entry level job and community colleges and vocational institutes require them, too.
+The baseline educational level you'll need to earn aesthetician certification is a high school diploma or a GED.
+You'll need this to get an entry level job and community colleges and vocational schools for aestheticians require them, too.
 If you wish to some day open your own business, you might want to combine your aesthetician training with an associate degree in business.
-You may especially want to study accounting so that you can manage your business expenses, including taxes.
+Studying business or accounting can help you manage your business expenses, including taxes.

 If the GED option is unfamiliar, you may wish to explore that as a choice.
 Essentially, the GED is an exam that serves to test your knowledge and affirms that you have the knowledge that a typical high school graduate should have.
 If you are no longer in school and have neither a formal diploma nor a GED, you can take a course that will brush up your knowledge so that you can pass the test.